cBioPortal/cbioportal/CONTRIBUTING.md

 A few tips:

 * Make commits in logical/cohesive units.
-* Make sure your commit messages end with a Signed-off-by string (this line can be automatically added by git if you run the git-commit command with the -s option).
 * Make sure you have added the necessary tests for your changes.
 * Run _all_ tests to assure nothing else was accidentally broken in the java part (data loading and front-end parts are tested by other scripts in travis).
 This is done by running:  ```mvn integration-test```.